AnthonyJRay/udemy-alg-ds/notes/notes.md

 In this case we are calling it _sink down_

 - The procedure for deleting the root from the heap (effectively extracting the maximum element in a max-heap or the minimum element in a min-heap) and restoring the properties.

+---

+**Priority Queue**

+---

+A _Priority Queue_ is a data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities.

+_Priority Queues_ are seperate from heaps!
+They are just an abstract concept.
+You can implement a priority queue with an array or list.
+Although, they are slower in time complexity, it is possible.

+It is often or generally the case that the lowest number is the highest priority.
+Think like a "ranking" system.

+Creating a Priority Queue using a Binary Heap is very similar to a plain Binary Heap, with some small changes to it's conditionals.

+Also, unlike Heaps, Priority Queues do require a secondary _Node_ class, because each node will need to have a seperate value, and priority.

+Big O of Binary Heaps

+Both min and max Heaps are both

+Insertion - O(log n)
+Removal - O(log n)
+Search - O(N)

+__RECAP__

+- Binary Heaps are very useful data structures for sorting, and implementing other data structures like priority queues

+- Binary Heaps are either MaxBinaryHeaps or MinBinaryHEaps with parents either being smaller or larger than their children.

+- With just a little bit a math, we can represent heaps using arrays.

 ## Section: 15 - Hash Tables